Energy efficiency

 3. Energy efficiency of products

-The EU introduced several measures concerning the energy efficiency of products, including ecodesign requirements for energy-related products (Directive 2009/125/EC) and setting a framework for energy labelling (Regulation (EU) 2017/1369).
-The new framework for labelling the energy efficiency of products eliminates A+, A++ or A+++ ratings and returns to a simpler A-G scale.
+The EU introduced several measures concerning the energy efficiency of products, including the Ecodesign Directive for energy-related products and the Ecodesign Regulation, together with a framework for labelling the energy efficiency of products which eliminates A+, A++ or A+++ ratings and returns to a simpler A-G scale.

 Role of the European Parliament

-On 14 September 2022, Parliament adopted an amendment on the revision of the Energy Efficiency Directive, slightly raising the EU energy efficiency reduction target proposed by the Commission as part of its REPowerEU plan, to at least 13% of final energy consumption by 2030, compared to 2020 projections.
-This is equivalent to energy reduction targets for final and primary energy consumption of at least 40% and 42.5% by 2030 respectively, compared to 2007 projections, or final and primary energy consumption limits of 740 million tonnes of oil equivalent and 960 million tonnes of oil equivalent respectively.
+On 14 September 2022, Parliament adopted an amendment raising the EU energy efficiency target proposed by the Commission as part of its REPowerEU plan to at least 14.5% of final energy consumption by 2030, compared to 2020 projections.
+This is equivalent to final and primary energy consumption limits of 740 Mtoe and 960 Mtoe respectively.

 For more information on this topic, please see the website of the Committee on Industry, Research and Energy.